 So much of the wisdom God has left for us in his Word is not how to escape our suffering, nor fall victim to it, but to meet him in the midst of it.
 There, not in spite of our suffering, but because of our suffering, we see that God intends for us to grow into who we are as human beings made in his image.

 Psalm 73 is a prayer which has much to teach us about dealing with the reality of suffering.
 In this Psalm, Asaph (the author) comes to terms with the harsh realities of life as he wrestles through the promises of God.
 Yet in the midst of his deep sorrow, the author has an experience which instructs us on how we can process and deal with our own hurts and pains.
-Use CBD cream for pain to be able to feel a lot better.
+Use CBD cream for pain to be able to feel a lot better, be sure to get the best CBD cream for pain in the market.

 I think there are three key takeaways which we all need to learn from Asaph in Psalm 73: 1) How to turn God in suffering, 2) How to experience God in suffering, and 3) How to gain the wisdom of God in suffering.